MagdaToma8/temporal_grouding/README.md

 # Text-to-image retrieval with relevance feedback

 This is an official implementation of the paper:
-*"A Little More Like This: Evaluating Efficient Text-to-Image Retrieval in Vision-Language Models Using Relevance Feedback"*
+*"A Little More Like This: Text-to-Image Retrieval with Vision-Language Models Using Relevance Feedback"*

 ## Getting started